ZUNI FETISH ANIMAL CARVINGS

 Rare, vintage or antique pieces by well known carvers can sell for £1,000's!

-Ours are all much more affordable!
+You'll find ours are all much more affordable!

 Click on an image for more information and to place an order

 The Sun Father, (the Zuni life giver) created twin sons giving them a magic shield, a bow (rainbow) and arrows (lightning).
 Following massive floods the earth was left as swampland.
 Seeing that the earth needed to be dried they placed the shield on the ground, crossed the bow and arrows on top of it firing another arrow into the centre.
 This caused tremendous bolts of lightning to shoot in all directions which in turn caused fire to spread across the earth.

 The earth was now dried out but it became too easy for predators to pursue and eat humans.
 To protect mankind the Twins then hit these animals with lightning, turning them into stone.
 However, the animal’s spirit remained alive within the stone.
 Therefore when a Zuni tribes-person found a stone that naturally resembled an animal they believed it to be one of the captured animals.
 From this simple beginning came the art of carving the stone to more closely resemble an animal and release the trapped spirit within.

 (taken from 'A Guide to Zuni Fetishes & Carvings' by Kent McManis)

 The Purpose of a Fetish